 What is Autoclavable?

 There is a wide variety of items that are autoclavable in manufacturing.
 They range from giant truck tires to seals on airplane wings.
-In most industries, the autoclave is specifically designed for its purpose with settings established for best results.
+In most industries, the autoclave is specifically designed for its purpose, with settings established for best results.
 With this in mind, whatever is put in an industrial autoclave has already been designated as autoclavable.

 When making the decision to purchase an autoclave, there are multiple factors to consider beyond the monetary investment.
 In the initial evaluation, it is important to determine how the device will be used.
 In this aspect of the purchase, thought has to be given to the size, which includes the overall size as well as the dimensions of the chamber.
-The requirements of hospitals and laboratories are considerably different than a medical or dental office as well as industry.
+The requirements of hospitals and laboratories are considerably different for a medical or dental office as well as an industry.
 As hard as manufacturers try, they have not been able to come up with a formula that can assist in the buying decision.
 It is the practical considerations of the purchasing agent that determines the final choice.

 The autoclave was originally designed to solve the problem of contaminated medical tools.
-Its invention was a leap forward for the health industry providing a way to give patients the best possible care and ensure that what touched them was clean, disinfected and free of disease.
+Its invention was a leap forward for the health industry, providing a way to give patients the best possible care and ensure that what touched them was clean, disinfected, and free of disease.
 Its introduction has led to the prevention of innumerable problems associated with hospital care and treatment.
 They have become so essential for the practice of medicine that the Food and Drug Administration (FDA) has guidelines for manufacturers as well as testing stipulations for hospitals, which are expected to have a sterilization unit in place in proper working order.

-A very common use of autoclaves is in scientific research and pharmaceutical laboratories where experiments must be exceptionally sterilized to prevent contamination of the results.
+A very common use of autoclaves is in scientific research and pharmaceutical laboratories, where experiments must be exceptionally sterilized to prevent contamination of the results.
 Unlike medical uses, research facilities use autoclaves to sterilize liquids, an extra measure to eliminate potential contaminants.
 As with medical autoclaves, research devices have guidelines for safety and proper operation.

-It took several years for industry to see the application of the autoclave.
+It took several years for the industry to see the application of the autoclave.
 The food industry was the first to see its potential and has used it for years to seal and preserve food.
 Tire manufacturers rely on the autoclave’s ability to produce pressure to remove bubbles and imperfections from tires.
-Industries that produce laminates, coated materials, or need to produce items with a tight seal have become very reliant on the efficiency and quality that can only be found in an autoclave.
+Industries that produce laminates coated materials, or need to produce items with a tight seal have become very reliant on the efficiency and quality that can only be found in an autoclave.